 The certificate program is open to Bachelor of Science in Engineering students who have earned at least 45 s.h. of credit toward the B.S.E. and have a University of Iowa g.p.a. of at least 2.75.
-Students must declare their intention to pursue the certificate on MyUI and must apply for admission using the application form available online.
+Students must declare their intention to pursue the certificate on MyUI and must apply for admission; visit the Technological Entrepreneurship Certificate web page for more information.

 Students must complete at least 12 s.h. of the 18 s.h. required for the certificate at the University of Iowa or in approved study abroad courses.
 They must maintain a g.p.a. of at least 2.00 in work toward the certificate.
 Students must be granted the B.S.E. and complete all certificate requirements in order to receive the certificate.

 The Certificate in Technological Entrepreneurship requires the following course work.

 Entrepreneurship Course in the Major

 |One of these, depending on a student's engineering major:|

 |BME:4910||Biomedical Engineering Senior Design I (biomedical engineering majors)||4|